Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 January 26, 2023 Written by Jill Harness and Edited by Peter Liss

-Grand Theft Charges in California
+Grand Theft Charges in Vista, California

-While most people envision this crime as always involving physically snatching money or goods (formally known as grand theft by larceny), it can also involve the use of fraud.
+While most people envision this crime as always involving physically snatching money or goods (formally known as grand theft by larceny), it can also involve fraud.
 Theft by false pretenses is filed under 532 (PC) and involves knowingly and intentionally conning someone into allowing you to take control of their property.
 Another alternative form of theft is embezzlement (sometimes called employee theft), which involves taking money or property you were entrusted with by the rightful owner.

 Similarly, while most people think of taking money and goods, theft laws also cover the taking of services.
 For example, you could be charged with grand theft if you went to a high-end spa and got thousands of dollars worth of massages, manicures, facials, and other services before running out the door without paying.